xanzy/go-gitlab/CONTRIBUTING.md

 ## Contributing Code

 Pull requests are always welcome.
-When in doubt if your contribution fits in with the rest of the project, free to first open an issue to discuss your idea.
+When in doubt if your contribution fits within the rest of the project, feel free to first open an issue to discuss your idea.

 This is not needed when fixing a bug or adding an enhancement, as long as the enhancement you are trying to add can be found in the public GitLab API docs as